Sevenmojoe/nodered-heroku/README.md

 ## 5. Export all flows, credentials and installed nodes
 ### Manual mode (original)
-* In Editor, to export "flows.json", click hamburger icon `☰` (top right), click Export, choose tab "All flows", then Download.
+* In Editor, to export *flows.json*, click hamburger icon `☰` (top right), click Export, choose tab "All flows", then Download.
 * To export all the other files, browse the <i>/app</i> folder, e.g., with this [flow](https://flows.nodered.org/flow/44bc7ad491aacb4253dd8a5f757b5407) or the [modified version](utils/file-explorer-flow.json), and download all files.
-* Push "flows.json", "flows_cred.json", "package.json" to GitHub, so that Node-RED is rebuilt with the latest files at Heroku restart.
+* Push *flows.json*, *flows_cred.json*, *package.json* to GitHub, so that Node-RED is rebuilt with the latest files at Heroku restart.
 ### Alternative mode (recommended)
-* Use the `SAVE` Inject node in the [first flow](utils/save-all-changes-flow.json) to directly push all files to ``GitHub``.
+* Use the `SAVE` Inject node in the [first flow](utils/save-all-changes-flow.json) to directly push all files to GitHub.

 ![SAVE](public/images/save-button.png)